Skip to content

 Why Your Maine Coon Is Small

-If your Maine Coon appears smaller than expected, it could be due to several factors, ranging from genetics to health conditions.
+If your Maine Coon appears smaller than expected, it may be due to several factors, including genetics and health conditions.

 Here’s a detailed look at the possible reasons why a Maine Coon is small: